777arc/textbook/content/frequency_domain.rst

 .. math::
    X_k = \sum_{n=0}^{N-1} x_n e^{-\frac{j2\pi}{N}kn}

 Note that the main difference is we replaced the integral with a summation.
-The index :math:`k` goes from 0 to N-1.
+The index :math:`n` goes from 0 to N-1.

 It's OK if none of these equations mean much to you.
 We actually don't need to use them directly to do cool stuff with DSP and SDRs!